Community systems offer alternative paths for solar growth | Times Leader

 “We’re helping fight this climate war and blessing families with lower costs,” Howell said.

-Nearly 1.600 community solar projects, or “gardens,” are operating nationwide, according to the in Golden, Colorado.
+Nearly 1.600 community solar projects, or “gardens,” are operating nationwide, according to the National Renewable Energy Laboratory in Golden, Colorado.
 Most are in Minnesota, Massachusetts, New York and Colorado, although 41 states and Washington, D.C., have at least one.
 Florida has relatively few but they’re big enough to make the state a leading producer.

 Together they generate roughly 3.4 gigawatts — enough for about 650,000 homes — or roughly 3% of the nation’s solar output.
-But more than 4.3 gigawatts are expected to go online within five years, says the .
+But more than 4.3 gigawatts are expected to go online within five years, says the Solar Energy Industries Association.

 “We can have a cheaper, cleaner and more equitable system for everyone if we build smaller, local resources,” said Jeff Cramer, executive director of the Coalition for Community Solar Access, a trade group.